7 Best Places to Visit in November 2023

-Your day will be accompanied by our hand-picked guide whos intimate knowledge of Cuscos history and present goes unparalleled.
+Your day will be accompanied by our hand-picked guide whose intimate knowledge of Cuscos history and present goes unparalleled.
 Finish up with a relaxing spa treatment back at the hotel.

-In the afternoon you will begin your tour with a walk through the Main Plaza, as well as through the most representative streets of the city.
+In the afternoon, you will begin your tour with a walk through the Main Plaza, as well as through the most representative streets of the city.
 Arequipa guards the base of the volcanoes that loom surreally overhead, and the white sillar curves lend themselves perfectly to the virtues of a beautiful location.
-Weave into the depths of town, discovering the colourful Santa Catalina Convent, a monastery as fast as a fortress in itself.
-This cloister, built in the 16th century, is a huge construction which once served as a town within itself housing 450 nuns.
+Weave into the depths of the town, discovering the colourful Santa Catalina Convent, a monastery as vast as a fortress.
+This cloister, built in the 16th century, is a huge construction which once served as a town within itself, housing 450 nuns.
 Traditionally, the oldest daughters of Arequipa’s aristocratic families entered the convent in their early teens and spent their lives there.
 Immerse yourself in the history of vibrant frescoes painted in garish primary colours and discover Arequipa’s Centro Historico.

-Along the way there will be many pit-stops and photo opportunities, so have your cameras ready.
+Along the way, there will be many pit stops and photo opportunities, so have your cameras ready.
 Your first stop will be at 3900 meters in the national reserve - Pampa Cañahuas.
-Continuing onwards towards the Colca Valley, stop at a restaurant 4000 meters above sea-level.
+Continuing onwards towards the Colca Valley, stop at a restaurant 4000 meters above sea level.
 Enjoy a cup of coca tea to acclimatise to the high altitude and enjoy even more breathtaking views of Misti, Pichu Pichu and Chanichani.
 The landscape up here is like no other.
-Onwards, you will stop on the pampas of Toccra where there are great viewing opportunities of llamas, alpacas, vicuñas and many Andean birds.
-Lookout on the Andes from the Pata Pampa pass at 4900 meters above sea-level marvel at the 8 volcanoes surrounding that form the circle of fire.
-From here descend down to Chivay, the most important town of the Colca Valley, and enjoy a hearty traditional lunch.
+Onwards, you will stop on the pampas of Toccra, where there are great viewing opportunities of llamas, alpacas, vicuñas and many Andean birds.
+Lookout on the Andes from the Pata Pampa pass, situated 4900 meters above sea level, and marvel at the eight volcanoes surrounding that which form the circle of fire.
+From here, descend down to Chivay, the most important town of the Colca Valley, and enjoy a hearty traditional lunch.

 Head onwards to your lodge, secluded in the valley.
 Colca Lodge is a special lodge with exclusive access to its own thermal hot springs.
 This is the perfect spot to unwind after a long journey over mountains to get here, so sit back and enjoy a local brew whilst watching the sky turn pink from your terrace.